shanesfast/jamming/README.md

 # Jamming

 This app uses the Spotify API to allow users to sign in via Spotify, and create/save a playlist by searching and building a playlist from this web application.
-It was built with enitrely using ReactJS.
+It was built enitrely with ReactJS.
 Feel free to fork it and make it your own!

 # Create React App